guyroutledge/atozcss/_drafts/2016-04-27-interpolation-of-sass-variables.md

 I've got a selector for the logo and I want to apply the image as a background image.
 If I were to write it out manually, the image URL would look as follows.

+{% highlight css %}
+.logo {
+	background: url( 'images/logo.png' );
+}
+{% endhighlight %}

-But instead of writing it out manually, I'm going to use the variable instead.
+But instead of writing it out manually, I'm going to use the variable.

 If I add the variable name within the url string, Sass doesn't throw an error but the image doesn't show up.